ZhelunChen/wshp-predict-model/README.md

-# wshp-comp-spd-model
+# WSHP prediction model
-This is a model that predicts TAMU's Water Source Heat Pump compressor speed.
+This is a model that predicts TAMU's Water Source Heat Pump power or compressor speed.